bem-site/bem-method/faq/faq.en.md

 ## Why include the block name in modifier and element names?

-A block name in in the names of BEM entities is used for:
+A block name in the names of BEM entities is used for:

 * [Namespace](#namespace).
 * [Mixes](#mixes).